 Zhang’s work has been extensively presented in international conferences and published in leading peer-reviewed international journals in energy economics.
 In addition, his findings have been well received by Swiss Federal Office of Energy.
 He serves as the reviewer for the 21st Spring Meeting of Young Economists (2016) and many international journals.
 He was on the board of local organizing committee for the 22nd Annual meeting of European Association of Environmental and Resource Economists (2016), Conference on Sustainable Resource Use and Economic Dynamics (2012, 2014), and the organizer for the institutional network meeting for China at EAERE (2016).

 - Energy policy

 - Computable general equilibrium modeling

-Research Assistant in the field of Energy policy and economics at the School of Energy and Environment
+Research associate / PhD / Post-doc positions in the field of Energy policy and economics

 City University of Hong Kong is an equal opportunity employer and we are committed to the principle of diversity.
 We encourage applications from all qualified candidates, especially applicants who will enhance the diversity of our staff.

 - C. Karydas and L. Zhang (forthcoming): Green tax reform, endogenous innovation and the growth dividend.
 Journal of Environmental Economics and Management, forthcoming.

 - R. Salim, Y. Yao, G. Chen, L. Zhang (2017): Can foreign direct investment harness energy consumption in China?
 A time series investigation.
 Energy Economics, 66, 43-53.
 (Available online)

 - L. Zhang (2017): Correcting the uneven burden sharing of emission reduction across provinces in China.
 Energy Economics, 64, 335-345.
 (Available online)